US Census Fast Facts

 December 14, 2010 - 2005-2009 American Community Survey five-year estimates are released.
 This marks the first release of five-year estimates.
 The American Community Survey includes "social, economic, housing and demographic statistics for every community in the nation."

-December 31, 2010 - The Census Bureau is required by law to deliver population information to the president for apportionment.
+December 31, 2010 - The law requires the Census Bureau to deliver population information to the president for apportionment.

-August 8, 2013 - John H. Thompson is sworn in as the director of the US Census Bureau.
+August 8, 2013-June 30, 2017 - John H. Thompson serves as the director of the US Census Bureau.
+He gives notice half a year shorter than expected, although his official term ended in December of 2016.

+July 2017 - Ron Jarmin performs the nonexclusive functions and duties of the director.